dualra1n/dualra1n/README.md

-so you will see that is booting however that will reboot because the preboot directory is not created so we have to create it. you have to record a video which look like above. after you have take a photo or note the name of the directory
+so you will see that is booting however that will reboot because the preboot directory is not created so we have to create it. you have to record a video which look like above. after you have take a photo or to note the name of the directory

 ![IMG_0774](https://user-images.githubusercontent.com/85508740/205313633-567ff020-1279-4fdc-88b1-bc0914bdda82.jpg)